tmirkovic/node-finereact/README.md

 # node-finereact
-A node module for interacting with the[ Apache Fineract API](https://demo.openmf.org/api-docs/apiLive.htm)
+A node module for interacting with the[ Apache Finereact API](https://demo.openmf.org/api-docs/apiLive.htm)

 Installation
 ============